 Typically, you don’t need to adjust the valves on your pool for regular operation.
 Valves will get changed when you go to do maintenance or cleaning, but otherwise, stay in a position that best suits your filtering needs for your pool.

 You might have to adjust your valves depending on what sort of filter needs you have, though.
 If you get many leaves and branches in your pool, adjusting your valves to favor your skimmer can help catch that debris.
 If dirt or similar particles often settle at the bottom of your pool, adjusting your valves to favor the drains can help clear that out faster.

 It’s best if you don’t completely shut off your skimmer or drain for long periods.
 Your pool uses both of these inputs for the plumbing, so favoring one over the other means you aren’t cleaning from all angles like you should be.

 When Should I Replace a Pool Valve?

 Unfortunately, pool valves wear out over time.
 As moving parts, general wear will break down the valve’s plastic with time, preventing the valve from functioning.
 If you worry about when to replace your valves, you can follow a few guidelines.

 First, if your pool is getting up there in years, it’s time to check the valves.
 Shut off the water flowing to that valve and check the valve to see if you can find any broken or brittle ends.
 Either of those is a reason to replace the valve since broken and brittle parts result in a loss of capability.

-Second, you should check your valves when you notice the flow isn’t redirecting the way that it should be.
+Second, you should check your valves when you notice the flow isn’t redirecting the way it should be.
 If you see leaks when you’ve closed the valve all the way, that could be a sign that the valve isn’t holding up well.

-Check your valves every few years to see if they have any wear and tear on them.
+Check your valves every few years to see if they have any wear and tear.
 If you catch a problem early, that can save you much on repair costs and headaches later.